Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên17/05/2025

-Dance "extracted" from the foundation
+The dance is "extracted" from the foundation stone.

 Lung linh vũ khúc thiền môn thời Lý - Ảnh 1.

-The dance is reenacted
+The dance was recreated.

 PHOTO: TRINH NGUYEN

-According to experts, Ly Dynasty Buddhist music and dance is also a unique confluence of royal court music traditions and religious ritual practices.
-"However, this invaluable intangible cultural heritage has not yet received systematic and in-depth research investment commensurate with its historical stature and cultural value," said Associate Professor, Dr. Bui Minh Tri.
+According to experts, Buddhist music and dance during the Ly Dynasty was a unique blend of court music traditions and religious ritual practices.
+"However, this invaluable intangible cultural heritage has not yet received systematic and in-depth research investment commensurate with its historical significance and cultural value," said Associate Professor Bui Minh Tri.

 Source: https://thanhnien.vn/lung-linh-vu-khuc-thien-mon-thoi-ly-185250516231024001.htm